 Green Beans and Peas

 Green beans and peas freeze well, retaining their snap and crunch even after a few months under frost.
 Wash, drop in boiling water, drain and cool quickly in a bowl of ice water.
 (For peas, shell before blanching.)
 Then freeze in bags.
-Toss green beans right into a skillet or other recipe to heat them back up.
+Toss green beans right into a skillet or another tasty recipe to heat them back up.

 Lemons and Limes